O

 Orchid dottybacks belong to the class of ray-finned fishes, Actinopterygii, which comprises over 50% of all vertebrate species alive.

-The earliest fossil record of an actinopterygian species was found to date back to the Late Silurian Period over 420 million years ago and belongs to Andreolepis hedei.
+The earliest fossil record of an Actinopterygian species was found to date back to the Late Silurian Period, over 420 million years ago, and belongs to Andreolepis hedei.
 Its remains have been discovered in Sweden, Estonia, and Russia.

-Dottybacks also possess special cells which enable them to camouflage themselves by changing their coloration.
-These cells are known as chromatophores and they contain pigment sacs.
+Dottybacks also possess special cells that enable them to camouflage themselves by changing their coloration.
+These cells are known as chromatophores, and they contain pigment sacs.
 When the fish pulls on these sacs with the use of small radial muscles, they can expand and contract the pigment, thereby changing its color.
 They use this feature of theirs to hide from predators, and also to entrap other fish as prey by pretending to be one of them.

 Appearance